Raffee/OctopusLabs.WordCount/README.md

 ### Slow Connection
 Observably, the page is very slow at the moment.
 Slow internet connection sometimes causes the process of saving the counted words into Google Cloud to be aborted midway.
 When this happens, the web page will return to it's initial empty state.

+### Word Cloud Layout
+When the number of words is small ( ~ < 75) the word cloud is generated very small and at the bottom of the page.
+This is clearly a very annoying issue for the users' experience, however it was not possible to fix it by the deadline for deployment.

+### Unit Tests not Running
+During the challenged I discovered that NUnit (my preferred unit testing framework) is not compatible with .NET Core 2.0.
+This resulted in having to create unit tests in the similar MSTest framework (I'm not familiar with XUNit enough to venture into it now), but for some reason, these tests were not being run from within Visual Studio 2017.

 ## Versions
 1.0.0